d29f/E4040-SimCLR/README.md

 ### Our project involves:

 1. Coding Replication of the Paper's Neural Network Model Using TensorFlow 2 and Python.
-2. The Final Report That Summarizes the Original Paper, Provides a Brief Review of the Relevant Literature, and Presents the Details of Our Project Work and Results.
+2. The Final Report that summarizes the original paper and presents the details of our project work and results.

 ### Dataset